-Based on Figure 3.2B on page 5 in the VDPP, all of the proposed neighborhoods in Village F meet these standards.
+Based on Figure 3.2.B. on page 5 in the VDPP, neighborhoods in Village G meet these standards.
 An amenity center is proposed for each neighborhood center and all housing units will be generally be within a 1⁄2 mile radius of the amenity centers as the crow flies.